Brú na Bóinne Visitor Centre

 Knowth Neolithic Passage Tomb

-Access to Knowth, another Neolithic passage tomb a short hop away from Newgrange, was restricted until October 2019, so relatively speaking, not many people have been inside.
+Access to Knowth, another Neolithic passage tomb a short hop away from Newgrange, was once restricted, so relatively speaking, not many people have been inside.
 Visits are now possible through the Visitor Centre tour.

 Similar in size to Newgrange, but with two passages and one central chamber, it is thought Knowth may have been used to bury a small number of priests who were significant figures at the time.
 Lavishly decorated kerbstones mark the entrance, and the main burial mound is surrounded by 18 smaller satellite mounds, so there’s plenty to explore here.